TPA: Next Token Probability Attribution for Detecting Hallucinations in RAG: Implementation Details

 \section{Implementation Details}

-\paragraph{Environment and Models.} All experiments were conducted on a computational node equipped with an NVIDIA A100 GPU and 200GB of RAM.
-We evaluate our framework using three Large Language Models: Llama2-7b-chat, Llama2-13b-chat \cite{llama2}, and Llama3-8b-instruct \cite{llama3}.
-To extract the internal states required for attribution, we re-process the model-generated responses in a teacher-forcing manner.
+\paragraph{Environment and Models.} All experiments were conducted on a computational node equipped with a single NVIDIA A100 (40GB) GPU and 200GB of RAM.
+Our software stack uses CUDA 12.8, Python 3.10, PyTorch 2.x, and HuggingFace Transformers 4.56.1.
+We evaluate our framework using three Large Language Models: Llama2-7b-chat, Llama2-13b-chat~\cite{llama2}, and Llama3-8b-instruct~\cite{llama3}.

+Due to GPU memory constraints (40GB), we implement TPA using a sequential prefix-replay procedure (token-by-token), rather than a fully parallel teacher-forced pass.
+On our hardware, generating the full TPA feature vector for one response takes approximately 20 seconds on average.
+Since each dataset contains fewer than 3{,}000 samples, the total feature-extraction cost is on the order of $\sim$17 GPU-hours per dataset (per evaluated LLM).

+Hallucination detection is performed using an ensemble of five XGBoost classifiers; inference is typically well below one second per response, and the total classification cost per dataset is only a few CPU-hours, negligible compared to feature extraction.